-The Internet has spawned a further "dying child wants to get into the Guinness World Book of Records for collecting the most get well cards" tale, this one about girl child who has had all her limbs amputated.
+The Internet has spawned an additional "dying child wants to get into the Guinness World Book of Records for collecting the most get well cards" tale, this one about girl child who has had all her limbs amputated:

-Once again, the plight of a real person has managed to spark a false appeal for cards.
-The youngster and her travails are real, but the request for cards is not, nor is the resulting deluge of mail welcome.
+Once again, the plight of a real person managed to spark a false appeal for cards.
+The youngster and her travails were real, but the request for cards was not, nor was the resulting deluge of mail welcome.

 Faith Hoenstine, who was 15 in 2001, has been through multiple amputations and was treated at the Shriners Hospital in Cincinnati.
 (She has had both legs amputated above the knees, her left arm above the elbow, and the fingers and most of the thumb on her right hand.
 The Shriners' famed burn care unit effected the skin grafts necessary to ease the girl's recovery from such drastic surgeries.)